apache/iceberg/site/docs/hive.md

 catalog.createTable(tableId, schema, spec, tableProperties);
 ```

-The table level configuration overwrites the global Hadoop configuration.
+The table level configuration overrides the global Hadoop configuration.

 ## Iceberg and Hive catalog compatibility

 ### Global Hive catalog

-From the Hive engine's perspective, there is only 1 global data catalog, which is the Hive metastore defined in the Hadoop configuration in the runtime environment.
+From the Hive engine's perspective, there is only one global data catalog that is defined in the Hadoop configuration in the runtime environment.
-On contrast, Iceberg supports multiple different data catalog types such as Hive, Hadoop, AWS Glue, and also allow any custom catalog implementations.
+On contrast, Iceberg supports multiple different data catalog types such as Hive, Hadoop, AWS Glue, or custom catalog implementations.
 Users might want to read tables in anther catalog through the Hive engine, or perform cross-catalog operations like join.

 Iceberg handles this issue in the following way: